allen-garvey/dithermark/docs/add-ordered-matrix.md

 # Add (a new) Ordered Matrix

 An ordered matrix can be thought of as a pattern that is used for the ordered dithers.
-In this project the term "Bayer Matrix" is used for historical reasons, since the Bayer pattern was implemented first, and it was too much effort to change this (interestingly, the [ordered dithering Wikipedia article](https://en.wikipedia.org/wiki/Ordered_dithering) lists bayer matrix as a generic term for this anyway).
-This guide will walk you through how to do this.
+This guide will walk you through how to add your own custom pattern for dithering.

 ## Overview

 * An ordered matrix can be thought of as a two dimensional array, though it is represented as a one dimensional `Uint8Array`

-* An ordered matrix has `dimensions` which can be thought of the length of the sides of a square.
+* An ordered matrix has `dimensions` which can be thought of as the length of the sides of a square.
 The total length of the ordered matrix must be the same as `dimensions * dimensions`

 * The `dimensions` must be an integer in the range of 2..16 inclusive.
 While technically any integer in this range *should* work only powers of 2 (2, 4, 8, 16) have actually been tested (use other values at your own risk!).